 Height: 4 to 6 inches (10 to 15 cm).

 Native: Europe, Asia.

-If you require more Eranthis plants then they can be propagated by division in spring after they have completed flowering.
+If you require more Eranthis plants, then they can be propagated by division in spring, once they have completed flowering.

 The Eranthis genus consists of about 8 species.